by Diane Linsley

 That sounds familiar.
 I was persecuted for initiating my divorce, even though it was clear that my ex-husband wanted it, too.
 After the divorce, my personal growth took off like a rocket, while he was left behind pretending to be a victim.
 Now, years later, I look at him and still can't believe I was married to him.
 We have no common ground, except for the children.

 An Enlightening Dream

 When I was going through the divorce, I had a dream in which I was wandering through a swamp.
 My future self (a slightly older woman) was walking in front of me, and my past self (a young girl) was walking behind me.

 I became lucid during the swamp scene, and I asked my future self to get us out of there.
 We left the swamp, and we came to a fork in the road.
 On the right side was a long, meandering path along a beach.
 It would take a long time to get to our destination if we went that route, but it would be easy.
 Or we could take a hard and fast shortcut.
 We chose the shortcut.

 My future self led me up a steep mountain.
 It was an exhausting climb.
 When we came to the top, we entered a dark tunnel.
 I was frightened, and I questioned her.
 She said, "This is the fastest way to get to where we are going.
 Don't stop.
 Just keep running, and hold on tight!"

 After this dream, I felt more courageous about moving forward.
-I knew that I could trust my future self (or my soul), even though I was scared.
+I knew that I could trust my higher self, even though I was scared.
 Courage isn't a lack of fear.
-It's doing what you have to do, in spite of the fear.
-I also knew that I needed to take care of my past self (my Inner Child).
+It's doing what you have to do, in spite of fear.
+I also knew that I needed to take care of my Inner Child.